Home / Information / What to Do Straight After a Non-Fault Crash to Protect Your Claim

 A) Tell the right people (in the right order)

-If you’re trying to work out the best route after a non-fault accident, one practical point is to understand who you want to speak to first before you get bounced between rushed calls.
+If you are trying to work out what to do after a non-fault accident, one practical point is to understand who you want to speak to first before you get bounced between rushed calls.
 Your policy may still require the incident to be reported, but getting calm guidance early can help you understand your options and avoid muddled first-call notes.

 ⚠️ Car Accident Helpline.
 Open 24/7